SolidWallOfCode/trafficserver/doc/developer-guide/plugins/hooks-and-transactions/plugin-priority.en.rst

    Remove the :arg:`idx` th callback in :arg:`hook` in the transaction :arg:`txnp`.
 An error return indicates that either :arg:`idx` was out of bounds or the callback had a priority larger than the maximum priority of the plugin that called this function.

 .. rubric:: Footnotes

-.. [#fn1] This was considered and no use cases to justify the complexity were known.
-It is always possible to just set the per session / transaction value for every transaction to get the same effect.

 .. [#fn2] Useful for control of plugins based on the IP address of a user agent.
 The threshold can be set once and then all transactions for that session will use that threshold for hooks.